tim-band/tre-learn/README.md

 You can kill the cluster with `./kill.sh` and `ssh` into the first pod with `ssh-pod.sh`.
-The docker containers running after creating the cluster are two Ranchers and one load balancer; the pods themselves run under `containerd`.
+The docker containers running after creating the cluster are one Rancher and one load balancer; the pods themselves run under `containerd`.
+You can create multiple Ranchers if you like but I don't know what effect that has or why you'd want it.

 Terraform the cluster with `terraform apply`.